shapely/shapely/README.rst

 GEOS geometry objects are stored in a static attribute of the Python extension type `pygeos.Geometry`.
 This keeps the python interpreter out of the ufunc inner loop.
-The Geometry object keeps track of the underlying geometry and allows the python garbage collector to free memory when the geometry is not used anymore.
+The Geometry object keeps track of the underlying GEOSGeometry and allows the python garbage collector to free memory when the geometry is not used anymore.